-He is a writer and cartographer of oblivion.
-He has been a contributor to the Times Literary Supplement, 3: AM Magazine and STORGY, and has some creative non-fiction forthcoming at Minor Literatures.
+He is a cartographer of oblivion and author.
+He has been a contributor to the Times Literary Supplement, 3: AM Magazine, Berfrois and STORGY, and had an essay – Profundity is a Slim Volume by an Obscure European Author – published at Minor Literature[s].
 He is the inaugural winner of the Verso Prize for work on speculative aesthetics, part of a Masters in Cultural and Critical Studies at Birkbeck, University of London.

 His long-form writing often blends genre novels with novels of ideas.
 He is currently looking to place a trilogy of detective fiction – Dear Old Blood: Notes on a Wittgenstein Noir, Interiority: A Locked-Room Mystery and The Irregulars: An Ontographical Inquiry with a publisher.

-His writing has often been of a satirical and humorous bent and he has decided to return to this in 2017, with ambitious plans to unleash an ameliorative podcast of ‘applied comedy’ upon an ailing planet: The Latte Art Catastrophe.
+His writing has often been of a satirical and humorous bent and he returned to this in 2017, unleashing an ameliorative podcast of dark comedy for decadent times, The Latte Art Catastrophe.